Master of Arts in English

 - ENGL 759 Seminar in World Literature

-Select any one course from the following language or rhetoric courses in consultation with advisor.
+Select at least one course from the following language or rhetoric courses in consultation with advisor.

 - ENGL 545 Advanced Grammar